Imagine you need to buy a product you know very little about.

-It would be safe to assume that you did some research before you bought it, and you might have tried two or three different products before you found one that’s totally awesome.
+I’m sure that you did some research before buying it, and you might have tried two or three of them before you found a trimmer that’s totally awesome.

 In my case, the Beardscape Trimmer (not an affiliate link) is the best thing that ever happened to my shaving routine.